Amintore Fanfani: Minister and president of the Senate

-In March 1970, after the fall of Mariano Rumor's second cabinet, President Saragat gave Fanfani the task of forming a new center-left government, but his proposal to bring in the cabinet, all the parties' secretaries was not accepted, because was seen as an excessive way to strengthen the government, in contrast to the particracy which dominated Italian politics.
+In the 1968 Italian general election, Fanfani ran for the Senate of the Republic, being elected in the constituency of Arezzo with 41,070 votes.
+On 5 June 1968, he was elected president of the Senate and remained in office until 26 June 1973.
+On 26 September 1968, Fanfani lost his wife, Biancarosa, who died of cerebral venous thrombosis at 54-year-old.
+In March 1970, after the fall of Mariano Rumor's second government, President Saragat gave Fanfani the task of forming a new centre-left government, but his proposal to bring in the cabinet all the parties' secretaries was not accepted because it was seen as an excessive way to strengthen the government in contrast to the particracy that dominated Italian politics.
 On 27 March 1970, Rumor was sworn in as prime minister again.

-In the 1971 presidential election, Fanfani was proposed as Christian Democracy's candidate for the Presidency of the Republic.
-Once again the move failed, being weakened by the divisions within his own party and the candidacy of the socialist Francesco De Martino, who received votes from PCI, PSI and some PSDI members.
-Fanfani retired after several unsuccessful ballots and, at the twenty-third round, Giovanni Leone, who was Fanfani's rival in the 1964 election, was finally elected with a centre-right majority.
-On 10 March 1972, Leone appointed Fanfani Senator for life.
+In the 1971 Italian presidential election, Fanfani was proposed as the DC candidate for president of the Italian Republic.
+Once again the move failed, being weakened by the divisions within his own party and the PSI candidacy of Francesco De Martino, who received votes from the PCI, PSI, and some PSDI members.
+Fanfani retired after several unsuccessful ballots; at the twenty-third round, Leone, who was Fanfani's rival in the 1964 election, was elected with the necessary majority.
+On 10 March 1972, Leone appointed Fanfani senator for life.